EyasuTeshome/shifttracker/orientation/orientation-tools-and-installations-test-your-knowledge.md

-# Tools and installation: Test your knowledge
+# Tools and installations: Test your knowledge

 ## Learning Objectives